ljdn/ljdn.github.io/content/site.md

-This website is my way of playing with new web stacks.
-The current iteration is written in [Hugo](https://gohugo.io/), which was ridiculously easy to setup and host through GitHub.
+The site you are looking at is written in [Hugo](https://gohugo.io/) and hosted on Github.